picocms/Pico/upgrade.md

 Please make sure directory listing is disabled and users cannot browse to the `config`, `content`, `content-sample`, `lib` and `vendor` directories.
 Try it yourself by browsing to both your `lib` directory (e.g. `http://example.com/pico/lib/`) and `lib/Pico.php` file (e.g. `http://example.com/pico/lib/Pico.php`) - your webserver should either report `404 Not Found` or `403 Forbidden`.

-If you were previously hosting assets (images, downloads, etc.) inside your content directory, we recommend you to move them to a to-be created `assets` folder in Pico's root directory.
+If you were previously hosting assets (images, downloads, etc.) inside your content directory, we recommend you to move them to a dedicated `assets` folder in Pico's root directory.
 Don't forget to update your links accordingly.

 ## How to upgrade a custom theme